Nana-king-netizen/Dummy_LMS_Frontend/README.md

    To add all untraked or modifying files, the command git add -A is used, to commit the command git commit -m is used and finally to push to github the command git push -u is used

-   If the files to be commited have no significant change
+   If the files to be commited have no significant change like untracked files and just need to be modified the command commit -a -m is used.

    **Name and Student ID**